Alim Louis Benabid: Deep brain stimulation neurosurgery

-Benabid along with Pierre Pollak, a neurologist at the University Hospital of Grenoble, also developed deep brain stimulation (DBS) in 1987 for the treatment of Parkinson's disease.
+Benabid along with Pierre Pollak, a neurologist at the University Hospital of Grenoble, also developed deep brain stimulation in 1987 for the treatment of Parkinson's disease.

 Parkinson's disease is commonly treated with medicines such as levodopa to improve muscle control, balance and walking, but higher dosages tend to be needed over time in this progressive neurological condition, and long-term use can lead to motor fluctuations such as tremor, rigidity or slowness.

-Prior to development of DBS, the main surgical treatment for Parkinson's disease was lesioning to inhibit involuntary abnormal motion associated with severe Parkinson's disease not controlled by optimal medication.
+Prior to development of deep brain stimulation, the main surgical treatment for Parkinson's disease was lesioning to inhibit involuntary abnormal motion associated with severe Parkinson's disease not controlled by optimal medication.
 Electrical stimulation was used during surgery to stun the area of intended surgical ablation prior to its removal to predict lesioning effects.
 To precisely locate the right area, an electrode would be placed around the target to stimulate surrounding tissue with physiological frequencies of 20 – 50 Hz and observing the individual's response.

 What they noticed was that electrical stimulation itself reduced tremor during the procedure, leading Benabid to reason that chronic stimulation could be a more nuanced and modifiable alternative to the irreversible ablation that had been historically done for such patients.
 He tested from very low frequencies of 1, 5, 10 Hz and more up to 100 Hz, mimicking the effects of ablation without destroying tissue.
 Initially he tested the thalamus, but switched to the subthalamic nucleus based on animal studies.
-As batteries and surgical technology advanced to allow such stimulation to be continuously applied for a long time, DBS became widely adopted in the 1990s for treatment of movement disorders such as Parkinson's disease, essential tremor, and dystonia.
+As batteries and surgical technology advanced to allow such stimulation to be continuously applied for a long time, deep brain stimulation became widely adopted in the 1990s for treatment of movement disorders such as Parkinson's disease, essential tremor, and dystonia.

-A meta-analysis of six randomized controlled trials published in 2014 showed that in 1,184 study subjects, DBS significantly improved untreated motor symptoms of Parkinson's disease, permitting a reduction in medication doses and their associated complications; as well as contributing moderately, during the phase when the patients were taking Parkinson's disease medication, to fewer motor symptoms, greater function, and better quality of life.
+A meta-analysis of six randomized controlled trials published in 2014 showed that in 1,184 study subjects, deep brain stimulation significantly improved untreated motor symptoms of Parkinson's disease, permitting a reduction in medication doses and their associated complications; as well as contributing moderately, during the phase when the patients were taking Parkinson's disease medication, to fewer motor symptoms, greater function, and better quality of life.

 Cancer research

-Outside of his work with DBS, Benabid also researched stereotactic surgery methods for brain surgery in patients who had brain tumors or certain types of movement disorders.
+Outside of his work with deep brain stimulation, Benabid also researched stereotactic surgery methods for brain surgery in patients who had brain tumors or certain types of movement disorders.
 As part of the work, he and his team members created tissue banks using tissue from brain tumor biopsies.
 The tissue samples were used to characterize brain tumors by oncogenic mapping.
 His work on genomics and proteomics helped led to advances in cancer therapy such as anti-angiogenic factors.